souvik0306/computer-vision/README.md

 - Canny Image Creation
 - Bluring Images & Videos

+Coming to the second part of this repository, I have made a Face Detection module using the [`haar-casacdes`](https://github.com/opencv/opencv/tree/master/data/haarcascades) function.
+This trained function enables us to detect faces over Images & Videos.

+In the code I have included this feature for both [`Videos`](https://github.com/souvik0306/computer-vision/blob/master/Face%20Detection%20over%20Image.py) and [`Images`](https://github.com/souvik0306/computer-vision/blob/master/Face%20Detection%20over%20Image.py),

 For this following repository I have made use of some amazing resources -

 1. OpenCV Course by freeCodeCamp.org - [YouTube](https://www.youtube.com/watch?v=oXlwWbU8l2o&ab_channel=freeCodeCamp.org)